The New Yorkers

-The New Yorkers is a musical written by Cole Porter (lyrics and music) and Herbert Fields (book).
-Star Jimmy Durante also wrote the words and music for the songs in which his character was featured.
+The New Yorkers is a musical with score by Cole Porter and book by Herbert Fields that satirizes New York City types during Prohibition, from high society matrons to con men, bootleggers, thieves, and prostitutes.
+The musical premiered on Broadway in 1930, based on a story by E. Ray Goetz and Peter Arno, cartoonist for The New Yorker magazine.
+Star Jimmy Durante contributed additional songs to feature his character.
+The original Broadway production received mostly positive reviews and ran for 168 performances.

-The musical premiered on Broadway in 1930.
-It is based on a story by a cartoonist for The New Yorker, Peter Arno, and E. Ray Goetz.
-The musical satirizes New York types, from high society matrons to con men, bootleggers, thieves and prostitutes during Prohibition.
-The musical includes Porter's famous, sad song about a prostitute, "Love for Sale", which was banned from the radio for its frank lyrics.
-The original Broadway production received mostly good reviews and ran for 168 performances.
+The musical introduced "Love for Sale", one of Porter's most notable songs, which was banned from radio broadcast for its frank lyrics concerning prostitution.

 History

 The musical was "built to order around star comic Jimmy Durante, indisputably featured special material (songs as well as bits) that wouldn't scan without Schnozzola himself delivering it."
-In fact, Durante himself wrote 5 of the 17 songs featured in the musical—the only 5 songs in which he was a featured performer.
+Durante himself wrote five additional songs to highlight his performing talents.

-Ray Goetz, who was the producer of the show as well as production supervisor, wanted to help audiences forget the Great Depression and so made The New Yorkers "as bright and sparkley as possible-from the variegated costumes and the Arno settings to the large and dynamic cast...He also featured a young group that had never appeared on Broadway as the stage band for the show: Fred Waring and his Pennsylvanians."
+Ray Goetz, who was the producer of the show as well as production supervisor, wanted to help audiences forget the Great Depression and so made The New Yorkers "as bright and sparkly as possible-from the variegated costumes and the Arno settings to the large and dynamic cast...He also featured a young group that had never appeared on Broadway as the stage band for the show: Fred Waring and his Pennsylvanians."
 The clean-cut band sang as well as played instruments.

 Synopsis

 Wealthy New York socialite Alice Wentworth has a romantic interlude with Al Spanish, a nightclub owner and bootlegger.
-During their time together, they escape from the police and go to the bootlegging factory, among other adventures.
+During their time together, they escape from the police and go on many adventures.
 Jimmy Deegan and his buddies Ronald and Oscar aid in their escapades, invent a new alcoholic drink, murder Feet McGeehan and assist with the gangland wedding of Al and Alice, while offering tributes to money, wood, and "The Hot Patata".
-Jokes and songs about alcohol, and how far people will go to get it, such as "Drinking Song" and "Say It With Gin", reflect the musical's origin from the Prohibition period.
+Jokes and songs about alcohol, and how far people will go to get it, such as "Drinking Song" and "Say It with Gin", reflect the musical's origin from the Prohibition period.